AlexGrouard/OC-Project-12-SportSee/README.md

 - [npm](https://www.npmjs.com/)
 - [yarn](https://yarnpkg.com/getting-started/install)

-Backend Install
+### Backend Install

-First clone the repo from [https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard)
+First clone the repo from [https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard).

 The `yarn` command will allow you to install the dependencies.

 The `yarn dev` command will allow you to run the micro API.

-Front-end Install
+### Front-end Install

-Then clone this repo
+Then clone this repo.

-cd into it
+cd into it.

 run the `npm start` command to launch the project type yes when prompted